-Balancing a variety of roles is part of everyday life for many of us these days; roles that change from moment to moment.
-One minute we’re a friend, the next a teacher, a helper, or a parent –sometimes all of these at once!
+We balance a number of roles each and every day, roles that change from moment to moment.
+One minute we’re a friend, the next a teacher, a helper, or a parent — sometimes all of these at once!
 Each presents its own tasks, challenges and expectations, which we’re often juggling before we even start to think about our actual job!
-When it comes to work; travelling to, from, and between locations –the commute –is an inevitable part of our regular routine.
-Yet, for most, it remains something we endure –perhaps even dread -and rarely enjoy.
+When it comes to work, the commute is likely an inevitable part of our regular routine.
+Yet, for most, it remains something we endure — perhaps even dread — and rarely enjoy.

-Think of the commute and what comes to mind?
-A sensory overload of seemingly never-ending speaker announcements, invasive jangles from our neighbour’s headphones, frustrating missed connections?
-Gridlocked traffic and animated protestations from other drivers?
+Think of the commute and what comes to mind: a sensory overload of seemingly never-ending speaker announcements, invasive jangles from our neighbor’s headphones, frustrating missed connections...
+Gridlocked traffic and animated protestations from other drivers.
 Whatever our mode of travel, the odds are that our experiences are rarely filled with joy and positivity.

 This can play out in all kinds of ways.
-The relentless ‘monkey mind’ and incessant rumination at our fellow commuters’ lack of consideration that exhausts our already-tired minds.
-Moments of increased heart-rate at the realisation we’re going to be late for that all-important meeting.
-Sore muscles from clenching in concentration as we scroll through endless‘urgent’ emails.
+The incessant rumination at our fellow commuters’ lack of consideration that exhausts our already-tired minds.
+Moments of increased heart-rate at the realization we’re going to be late for that all-important meeting.
+Sore muscles from clenching in concentration as we scroll through endless ‘urgent’ emails.

 #1 | Breathing